szabotudor/Arch--Install-Guide/README.md

 - Unmount all partitions by running `umount -R /mnt`
 - And shutdown you computer by typing `shutdown now`
 - Remove Arch installation media (the USB or CD/DVD that you first booted from)
-- Now start your PC, and in your BIOS choose to boot from the your new Arch installation
+- Now start your PC, and in your BIOS choose to boot from your new Arch installation
 - On the menu that apears now, just choose the first option
 - Login with your user and password (NOT ROOT)
 - To have acces to [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) packages you need to install `yay`